Operation Clean Water

 Sanitary Sewer Improvements

 Public Works completed $640,000 of Phase 1 Park View Sewer Trenchless Rehabilitation upgrades and sewer force main air release valve replacements.
-In addition, $2.5 million was appropriated for the Phase II of the North Beach and Park View Extended Area project.
+In addition, $2.5 million was appropriated for Phase II of the North Beach and Park View Extended Area project.
 The project is 90% complete and invoiced.
 This scope included closed-circuit television studies, lining of sewer pipes from 73rd to 76th Streets, as well as the rehabilitation of manholes wherever needed.
-In January of 2025, 100% of sewer pipes were lined , including all five (5) North Beach pump station wet well rehabilitations were completed.
+In January of 2025, 100% of sewer pipes were lined, including all five (5) North Beach pump station wet well rehabilitations were completed.
 Public Works also concluded citywide force main leak detection, which results found zero leaks in the system.
-A new force main system will be installed as part of the $70 Million, 72nd Street Community Complex project, which includes removing old lines that can become a potential future source of contamination.
+A new force main system will be installed as part of the $70 million, 72nd Street Community Complex project, which includes removing old lines that can become a potential future source of contamination.

 Stormwater Treatment